 Ever wondered why I don’t write about how or where to spend your marketing money?

-Today, I spill the beans.
+Well, today I spill the beans.

-- You pay the money.
+- You pay them the money.

 - They say they’ll get your message in front of X number of prospective clients (or customers).

 - Hopefully, a percentage of these will contact you.

 - And a percentage of that percentage, could spend money with you.

 So far so good, right?

 It would be, if your competitors didn’t have the exact same options.